Shreya-singh01/Challenge1a/README.md

-##Challenge 1a: PDF Processing Solution
+# PDF Heading Extractor - Challenge 1a

 ## Overview
-This is a machine learning pipeline designed to automatically identify and classify structural headings (such as Title, Section, Subsection, and Subsubsection) from PDF documents, with a particular strength in processing research papers.
+This is a machine learning pipeline designed to automatically identify and classify structural headings (Title, H1, H2, H3) from PDF documents, with a particular strength in processing research papers.
 The system leverages a robust dataset curated from arXiv, ensuring high accuracy and reliability for academic and scientific documents.

+## Docker Solution
+This solution is packaged as a Docker container that:
+- Processes all PDFs in `/app/input` directory automatically
+- Extracts titles and headings with page numbers
+- Outputs structured JSON files to `/app/output` directory
+- Works completely offline with no internet access required

 ---